Lectionary 309: Description

 The text is written in Greek minuscule letters, in two columns per page, 22 lines per page.

-The codex contains lessons, which were red from eleventh Sunday (Luke 14:20) to Sunday of the Publican (Luke 18:14).
+The codex contains lessons, which were red from the eleventh Sunday (Luke 14:20) to Sunday of the Publican (Luke 18:14).

 History

 Gregory and Scrivener dated the manuscript to the 10th century.
 It is presently assigned by the INTF to the 10th century.

 It belonged to the Tischendorf's collection.
 It was bought from Tischendorf's family for the university in 1876.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (295e) and Caspar René Gregory (number 309e).
 It was examined by Hort.
 Gregory saw it in 1883.

-Currently the codex is housed at the Cambridge University Library (Add.
-Mss.
-1879.2) in the Cambridge.
+Currently the codex is housed at the Cambridge University Library (MS Add.1879.2) in Cambridge.